 JACOB GARCHIK (trombone), is a multi-instrumentalist and composer.
 Since moving to New York in 1994 he has been a vital part of the Downtown and Brooklyn scene, playing trombone with the Lee Konitz Nonet, Ohad Talmor/Steve Swallow Sextet, Mary Halvorson Octet, and the John Hollenbeck Large Ensemble.
-He has released 4 albums as a leader including The Heavens: The Atheist Gospel Trombone Album.
+He has released four albums as a leader, including The Heavens: The Atheist Gospel Trombone Album.
 He co-leads Brooklyn’s premiere Mexican brass band, Banda de los Muertos.
-Since 2006 Jacob has contributed dozens of arrangements and transcriptions for Kronos Quartet of music from all over the world.
+Since 2006 Garchik has contributed dozens of arrangements and transcriptions for Kronos Quartet of music from all over the world.
 His arrangements were featured on Floodplain, Rainbow, and A Thousand Thoughts.
 He composed the score for Kronos for the documentaries The Campaign and Green Fog directed by Guy Maddin.
 He has created arrangements for vocalists Anne Sofie von Otter, Angelique Kidjo, Laurie Anderson, Rhiannon Giddens, kd lang, Natalie Merchant, Tanya Tagaq, and Alim Qasimov.
-As a trombonist Jacob has worked with many luminaries of the avant-garde, including Henry Threadgill, Laurie Anderson, Anthony Braxton, Anthony Coleman, Joe Maneri, Frank London, James Tenney, Terry Reilly, and George Lewis.
+As a trombonist Garchik has worked with many luminaries of the avant-garde, including Henry Threadgill, Laurie Anderson, Anthony Braxton, Anthony Coleman, Joe Maneri, Frank London, James Tenney, Terry Reilly, and George Lewis.
 He has also played in ensembles led by emerging artists Mary Halvorson, Darcy James Argue, Dan Weiss, Miguel Zenon, and Steve Lehman, and has been named a “Rising Star” in the Downbeat Jazz Critic’s Poll.